TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-availability-networkingfirewallrulesprivatelinkorvn.md

 ### Troubleshooting issues with Private Link?

 * Note that the **Basic** tier doesn’t support [Private Link](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-private-link).
-* To ensure that Private Link is configured correctly, see [Create and manage Private Link using the Portal](https://docs.microsoft.com/azure/mysql/howto-configure-privatelink-portal).
+* To ensure that Private Link is configured correctly, see [Create and manage Private Link using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-configure-privatelink-portal).
 * To configure an Azure Database for MySQL server to allow only connections through private endpoints, see [Deny public network access](https://docs.microsoft.com/azure/mysql/howto-deny-public-network-access).

 ### Troubleshooting issues with VNet service endpoints?